-The cost of this journey is \$3790 DBL / \$3470 SGL, per person, from Panama City.
-A limited private bath single throughout is available for \$4350 SGL.
-All tour pricing for 2019 includes a new 7% per person tax from our operator.
-This cost is based on double occupancy and includes all accommodations; meals as specified in the itinerary, group airport transfers, professional guide services, local park and other area entrance fees, and miscellaneous program expenses.
-The cost is based on a minimum number of 6 participants, with fewer a small group surcharge (typically \$100 - \$300) may apply.
-Single travelers travel at a discount, due to having shared bath facilities for four nights at the Canopy Tower (private bath at Canopy Lodge).
-Subject to availability - please ask us for price and details.
-Single in same type of accommodations is limited, but available, please inquire.
+The cost of this journey is \$4190 DBL / \$3890 SGL per person, from Panama City.
+Single is based on using shared bath facilities at the Canopy Tower.
+Discounted lodging is subject to availability-please ask for details.
+A limited private bath single throughout is available, too; cost is \$4940.
+Tour cost is based on double occupancy and includes all accommodations; meals as specified in the itinerary, group airport transfers, professional guide services, local park and other area entrance fees, and miscellaneous program expenses.
+The cost is based on a minimum number of 6 participants.
 A limited number of upgrades to suite accommodations are also available.